 Figuring out exactly how much a podcaster makes is very difficult.
 Part of this reason is that there are many ways in which podcasters can monetize their show.
 Private donations, Patreon, placing a podcast on multiple podcasting platforms, including YouTube; it is a wide-ranging revenue stream.

-The revenue is typically decided based upon the number of downloads and/or streams you receive in a weekly or monthly period.
+The revenue is typically decided based on the number of downloads and/or streams you receive in a weekly or monthly period.
 This is also cross-referenced and compared to all the advertising that listeners are exposed to throughout the episode.

 Add to this the option of partaking in affiliate programs, crowdfunding, as well as a share of the profits that come from subscriptions through the hosted platform are also sources of revenue for the podcaster.